 Most decisions of a Thai company require the approval of only a simple majority of shareholders, so a majority shareholding is normally sufficient for effective control of a company.
-However, there are some decisions which require the approval of 75% of shareholders, such as changes to the company's constitutional documents, an increase or reduction in share capital or the winding up of the company.
+However, there are some decisions which require the approval of 75% of shareholders, such as changes to the company's memorandum and articles of association, an increase or reduction in share capital or the winding up of the company.
 You should bear the relevant shareholder approval thresholds in mind when determining the size of your investment.